Prohibited Use Of Weapons

 • Having in your possession a firearm while under the influence of intoxicating liquor or a controlled substance

-A violation of these limitations is punishable by a Class 2 misdemeanor—potentially involving jail time from three to 12 months.
+A violation of these limitations is punishable by a Class 1 misdemeanor—potentially involving jail time of up to 12 months.
 In addition, the government frequently adds the charge of reckless endangerment to the Colorado charge of prohibited use of weapons.
 With the exception of alcohol use, note that the “use” of weapons is what triggers this charge.
 Merely possessing weapons is not the problem.

 Related Felony Firearms Violation in Colorado: Illegal Discharge of a Firearm